edahigure/blog-app-2/README.md

 ### Prerequisites (an email account)

-To run this appplication you need an email account properly configured.
+To run this application you need an email account properly configured.
 You need the 2-step verification for your gmail account for example as is done here:

 https://help.warmupinbox.com/en/articles/4934806-configure-for-google-workplace-with-two-factor-authentication-2fa